The origins of athletic culture and its hip hop beat

 Sportswear affiliation was another huge trend of the time, with the Bronx being home to The New York Yankees and The Oakland Raiders a prominent West Coast team – jerseys and vests were worn outsized and baseball caps were worn under hoodies or flipped backwards.

 Michael Jordan’s work with Nike in the 90s led them to take over from Adidas’s lead the previous decade.
 Air Jordans became the sneakers of choice and the 90s era versions are now highly collectable.

 With the commercial success of MTV, the look became more mainstream.
 The brand Cross Colours drew inspiration from the street – noticing that jeans were being worn hugely sized up they specifically created baggy jeans with cinched waists.

-Will Smith embraced the quintessential 90s wardrobe capsule in cult TV show Fresh Prince of Bel-Air (check out our lookbook if your closet needs needs an audacious pattern fix).
-Tupac, Snoop Dogg and the Wu Tang Clan’s also defined the era.
+Will Smith embraced the quintessential 90s wardrobe capsule in cult TV show Fresh Prince of Bel-Air.
+Tupac, Snoop Dogg and the Wu-Tang Clan’s also defined the era.
 They teamed outsized light denim with flamboyant colours, pairing sportswear and silk shirts.
 All girl groups, including TLC and Aaliyah, gave baggy overalls, dungarees and huge leather jackets a feminine edge, adding fitted crop tops to complete their cool-chic look.